 This integrated network achieves high public transport efficiency by providing frequent, reliable connections across the city, minimizing wait times and transit delays.
 The system’s extensive coverage guarantees broad travel accessibility, allowing users to reach diverse neighborhoods and key destinations with relative ease.

-London’s Underground and bus networks collectively serve millions daily with seamless, real-time connectivity.
+London’s Underground and bus networks collectively serve millions of journeys every day with seamless, real-time connectivity.

 This infrastructure supports not only daily commuter needs but also enhances overall urban mobility.
 As a result, London’s public transport system balances high efficiency and accessibility, making it a crucial component of the city’s transportation landscape.